mulesoft/pdk-custom-policy-examples/ai-prompt-template/README.md

 ## Description
-When an OpenAI prompt request contains the identifier `{template://<template-name>}` (where `<template-name>` is a placeholder for selecting a template), this policies applies the prompt's `properties` as replacement values to a preconfigured template.
+When an OpenAI prompt request contains the identifier `{template://<template-name>}` (where `<template-name>` is a placeholder for selecting a template), this policy applies the prompt's `properties` object as replacement value map for the variables in the template.

-## Example
+## Usage Example
-1. The policy is configured with a template named `veterinarian-chat`, where variable names are delimited between "{{" and "}}".
+1. The policy is configured with a template named `veterinarian-chat`, where variable names are enclosed between `{{` and `}}` tokens.

 ```yaml
 ---